-When we look at the ingredients of "basic" or "original", namely tea & sugar, we generally think of China as the origin of Kombucha, as China is the home of tea.
+When we look at the ingredients of "basic" or "original" Kombucha, namely tea and sugar, we generally think of China as the origin of Kombucha, as China is the home of tea.

-But when we look at different names for Kombucha, we can not exclude the fact that maybe some of those names described something else than Kombucha.
+But when we look at different names for Kombucha, we can not exclude the fact that, maybe some of those names described something else, than Kombucha.

 In Wikipedia you can find this particular statement:

 "The etymology of kombucha is uncertain; however, it is speculated that it is a misapplied loanword from Japanese.
 It has been hypothesized that English speakers mistook the Japanese word kombucha to mean fermented tea, when in fact, fermented tea in Japanese is called kōcha kinoko (紅茶キノコ, "red tea mushroom")."

 The word "Kombucha" creates quite a problem for modern commercial brewers in Japan, as when they call their fermented tea as "Kombucha", they create a confusion among their clientele who is familiar with the tea, made from seaweed. (see here)

 When we look at China, the word Kombucha is also quite unknown, as people who brew Kombucha call it "Hongcha Jun" 红茶菌 ("red tea fungus") (here).

 There's actually a funny story about that.
 We opened our place in 2015, and we have Chinese store called "China Kultur" in our neighborhood.
 The place has lovely owners.